St. Louis Defective Roadway Accident Claim Attorney

 We get you the results you need when you need them most.

-Defective road claim lawyer in St. Louis
+Contact a dedicated lawyer in St. Louis

 Accidents and injuries caused by defective and dangerous roads can be complex claims.
 The seasoned attorneys at The Hayden Law Firm understand how to handle these types of claims against negligent municipalities or entities, holding the right parties responsible for your losses.
 Call our offices today at 314-480-3100 or fill out our contact form for a free, no-risk consultation.
 We are based in St. Louis, Missouri, but our firm proudly serves clients throughout Missouri and Illinois.